esheldon/wq/README.md

 ### Dependencies

-You need a fairly recent python and pyyaml <http://pyyaml.org/>
+You need python 2.7 or later and pyyaml <http://pyyaml.org/>